-Similar to our article on advanced baseball stats, basketball bettors can benefit from looking at new-age statistics that go beyond the box score.
-Too many NBA gamblers focus on situational handicapping and don’t often take into account advanced statistics when evaluating their daily card.
-We still recommend watching as much basketball as possible, because unlike baseball, where merely viewing stats can give us a better picture of how games play out – basketball needs a more hands-on approach.
-Like MLB baseball, much of the NBA’s statistics that they league utilizes every year are outdated and often extremely misleading.
-Below, we’ll go over some of the top advanced statistics that bettors need to be aware of to get that extra edge when handicapping.
+Basketball bettors don’t often take into account NBA advanced statistics when evaluating their daily card, they’re missing the benefit from looking at new-age stats that go beyond the box score.
+Too many NBA gamblers focus on situational handicapping.
+We still recommend watching as much basketball as possible, because unlike baseball, where merely viewing statistics can give us a better picture of how games play out – basketball needs a more hands-on approach.
+We’ll go over some of the top advanced metrics that bettors need to be aware of to get that extra edge when handicapping.

 Best NBA Betting Sites 2018

 True Shooting Percentage is an accurate measure of a player in terms of his offensive efficiency.
 Instead of factoring just two-point field-goals, it factors in free throw percentage and three-point field goal percentage.
 Field-goal percentage is perhaps the most misleading analytics in the minds of many NBA fans and bettors.
 Evaluating players or teams based on the traditional field-goal percentage stat that the NBA uses has long been outdated.
 One of the biggest issues with using traditional field-goal percentage statistics is it discounts a player’s contributions at the free-throw line.